 To cook quinoa combine the quinoa with water and salt in a medium saucepan.

-Bring to a boil, cover, decrease the heat, and simmer for 20-ish minutes, covered, or until the quinoa is tender and you can see the little quinoa curlicues.
+Bring to a boil, cover, decrease the heat, and simmer for about 15 minutes, covered, or until the quinoa is tender and you can see the little quinoa curlicues.
 Fluff with a fork and enjoy!